 PGR Milestones Staff

-Postgraduate research milestones – online management starts mid-July 2020
+Postgraduate research milestones – online management starts August 2020

-The postgraduate research (PGR) milestones process will start to be manged in a new online system this summer, starting with the digitisation of Exam Entry and Thesis Submission.
+The postgraduate research (PGR) milestones process will start to be managed in a new online system this summer, starting with the digitisation of Exam Entry and Thesis Submission.

 The digitisation of Viva Examination, Early Stage Assessment (ESA) and Late Stage Review (LSR) will follow in later phases, the latter two milestones awaiting the outcome of the regulations review by the PGR Regulations Working Group for the PGR Quality Committee (PRQC).